RichardMidnight/pi-safe/README.md

  - Supports all USB storage (I think).

- - Supports USB boot (tries to hide the boot disk).
-You have to set "allow root backup" to yes in settings.
+ - Supports USB boot

+ - Seems to support backing up the live boot SD-card.
+You have to enable "allow root backup".
+    CAUTION: Reboot first, close everything and don't use the system while it is backing up!
+Send your backup image to a different drive!

  - This adds a graphical front-end to my 'sd' project which is a command-line version.